GeospatialPython/pyshp/README.md

     >>> w.poly(shapeType=3, parts=[[[122,37,4,9], [117,36,3,4]], [[115,32,8,8],
     ...
 [118,20,6,4], [113,24]]])

+**Adding a Null shape**

+Because Null shape types (shape type 0) have no geometry the "null" method is called without any arguments.
+This type of shapefile is rarely used but it is valid.

+    >>> w = shapefile.Writer()

+    >>> w.null()

+The writer object's shapes list will now have one null shape:

+    >>> assert w.shapes()[0].shapeType == shapefile.NULL

 ### Creating Attributes

 Creating attributes involves two steps.
 Step 1 is to create fields to contain attribute values and step 2 is to populate the fields with values for each shape record.

-The following attempts to create a complete shapefile:
+The following attempts to create a complete shapefile.
+The attribute and field names are not very creative:

     >>> w = shapefile.Writer(shapefile.POINT)